eugenius1/eugenius1.github.io/projects/investing/playlists/investing.md

 ## [The Intelligent Investor Summary (By Benjamin Graham)](https://youtu.be/npoyc_X5zO8)

 - Mr Market
-- defensive & enterprising investor
+- Defensive & enterprising investor
-- margin of safety
+- Margin of safety
-- risk & reward are not always correlated
+- Risk & reward are not always correlated

 ## [DO NOT Make These 5 Stock Market Investing Mistake](https://youtu.be/4K6gpe13nMc)

-- invest without trading
+- Invest without trading
-- understand the media
+- Understand the media
-- invest without margin
+- Invest without margin
-- align your financial goals with your investments
+- Align your financial goals with your investments

 ## [How To Earn COMPOUND INTEREST & Double Your Money](https://youtu.be/IHuvEsswIKQ)

-- active (business) & passive compounding
+- Active (business) & passive compounding

 ## [How To QUIT Your Day Job With DIVIDEND INVESTING (Step By Step Method)](https://youtu.be/Vsgjuc9O6Uk)